 For example, in first grade, if we are learning to show a character’s feeling rather than tell it, I give students a slip of paper with the sentence: He was mad.
 They convert it into a showing sentence, ex: He stomped his feet and slammed the door.

 In kindergarten, if we are learning to add expressions to the people in our pictures, we practice drawing some faces showing different expressions.

 These quick tasks ensure students are working on the mini-lesson strategy.
-After these quick tasks, they continue to work independently on their own writing pieces.
+After these quick tasks, they continue to work independently on their own writing pieces within that genre.

 The goal is for students to be able to write independently for about 15-30 minutes, depending on grade level.
 Note that is the GOAL time and you will have to slowly build up to that.
 I recommend starting with just five minutes of independent writing and gradually adding a minute daily.
 You can make it a fun challenge to beat their previous time!